Skip to content

 repo = "knope"

-There is a single [package], but this pattern should also work for multi-package setups, just make sure all your assets are ready at the same time.
-In this case, there’s one versioned file (Cargo.toml) and one changelog (CHANGELOG.md).
-There are also four assets, one for each supported platform.
+There’s a single [package], but this pattern should also work for multi-package setups, just make sure all your assets are ready at the same time.
+In this case, there are two versioned files (Cargo.toml and Cargo.lock), the changelog (CHANGELOG.md), and all assets (four, in the example GitHub workflow).